Mandryl/Google-Maps-Platform-Hackathon/README.md

 Since a quiz is displayed on the upper side of your browser, so head to a place where a quiz indicates and click on submit button.

-Quistroll supports follwing cities; Tokyo, New York, and Paris.
+Quistroll has prepared a quiz on Tokyo as a sample.
+(To add quizzes about other regions, please edit the json file.)

 ### Detail

+1. In the first screen, the user scans the QR code and loads the quiz.
+(The QR code for the sample quiz is here.)

-1. Point of departure and final destination is designated in each city.
+2. Point of departure and final destination is designated in each city.
 What you do is that head to final destination via some checkpoints.

-2. After clicking on submit button, Quistroll judges your location is right or not based on your current location on GPS, Quistroll checks your location if it is right or not.
+3. After clicking on submit button, Quistroll judges your location is right or not based on your current location on GPS, Quistroll checks your location if it is right or not.

-3. If your submission is right, Quistroll shows next checkpoint's quiz, so go to the next destination.
-If your submission is wrong, some hints pop up depending on the number of times you submit wrong location.
+4. If your submission is right, Quistroll shows next checkpoint's quiz, so go to the next destination.

+5.If your submission is wrong, some hints pop up depending on the number of times you submit wrong location.
 By the way, hints are displayed up to three times.
 Based on some hints, find a correct checkpoint.

-> **Note**